Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 - Simon Says

-For further information on how to import transcripts from these services, see Importing Automated Transcripts in VTT and SRT format in the main manual
+For further information on how to import transcripts from these services, see Importing Automated Transcripts in VTT and SRT format

 PDF files are perfect if you need the original layout.
 When PDF was invented, its goal was to preserve the same layout for onscreen display and in print.